By Samira Saadatfar

 During my recovery, the ACT approach really helped me.
 What is ACT?
 Acceptance and Commitment Therapy (ACT) encourages people to accept their thoughts and feelings rather than pushing them away or feeling guilty for them.
 The ACT approach is all about accepting the situation you are in.

 Acceptance does not mean that you have to like your thoughts or your feelings, it just means that you try and not run away from them.
 During my recovery, there were many times where I did not like the process and it was difficult to do the opposite of what my eating disorder was telling me to do.
 Not restricting was tough and even though I did not like going against my eating disorder thoughts, I learnt how to tolerate these new thoughts despite how uncomfortable it was.
-I’m here to tell you that for at least a little while, the road to be recovery may be about tolerance rather than acceptance but that’s okay.
-It’s a hard journey but the commitment to that journey is worth it.

 Another perspective that helped me was looking at the bigger picture, committing to the journey of recovery and taking action everyday.
 You could look at recovery as a mountain peak that you want to climb.
 Reaching the mountain peak may mean boldly facing challenges in your way, enduring pain and emotions, and tolerating the uncomfortable feelings that surface on the way to the top.
 It takes strength, courage and vulnerability to get there.
 But let me tell you that when you reach the top, everything will be brighter for you.
 For me, reaching recovery meant getting back to joy, happiness and love and I am so grateful for that.